2008 Major League Baseball postseason: (AL2) Tampa Bay Rays vs. (NL2) Philadelphia Phillies

 † - Game suspended in the sixth inning due to rain.

 This was the first World Series since 2001 to not feature a Wild Card team, and the first since 1993 to feature a team from Pennsylvania.
 The Phillies defeated the Rays in five games to win their first championship since 1980.

-Cole Hamels pitched seven strong innings as he out-dueled Scott Kazmir in Game 1 as the Phillies struck first on the road.
+Cole Hamels pitched seven strong innings, out-dueling Scott Kazmir in Game 1 as the Phillies struck first on the road.
 In Game 2, David Price held off a late rally by the Phillies to help the Rays even the series headed to Philadelphia.
 In Game 3, the Phillies would prevail by one run as reliever J.C.
 Romero held off a late rally by the Rays.
 In Game 4, the Phillies blew out the Rays in Game 4 to take a 3–1 series lead.
 In Game 5, the Phillies jumped out to a 3–2 lead going into the sixth, but was then suspended thanks to heavy rain and resumed on Wednesday, October 29.
 Game 5 of the 2008 World Series was the first game in World Series history not to be played through to completion or declared a tie.
 However, the rain delay did not help the Rays, as the Phillies prevailed thanks to a single from Pedro Feliz which gave the Phillies a 4–3 victory and the title.

 This was the first championship of the four major North American sports leagues won by a team from Philadelphia since 1983, when the Philadelphia 76ers won the 1983 NBA Finals.
 The Phillies returned to the World Series the next year in hopes of defending their title, but fell to the New York Yankees in six games.
-The Phillies would also make another appearance in the World Series in 2022, but they would fall to the Houston Astros, also in six games.

-The Rays would return to the World Series again in 2020, but were defeated by the Los Angeles Dodgers in six games.
+The Rays would return to the World Series in 2020, but fell to the Los Angeles Dodgers in six games, who won their first championship in 32 years.